 They will equip researchers with the right combination of research-related and transferable competences and provide them with enhanced career perspectives in both the academic and non-academic sectors through international, interdisciplinary and inter-sectoral mobility combined with an innovation-oriented mind-set.

 The MSCA Doctoral Networks set up doctoral training in Europe and are encouraged to lead to Industrial or Joint Doctorates.

 Through Industrial Doctorates (ID), doctoral candidates will step outside academia and develop skills in industry and business by being jointly supervised by academic and non-academic organisations, both of which can be established in the same EU Member State or Horizon Europe Associated Country.
 Doctoral candidates must spend 50% of their fellowship duration in each sector.

 Joint Doctorates (JD) represent a highly integrated type of international, inter-sectoral and multi/interdisciplinary collaboration in doctoral training.
-They lead to the delivery of joint, double or multiple doctoral degrees recognised in at least one EU Member State or Horizon Europe Associated Country.
+They lead to the delivery of joint, double or multiple doctoral degrees recognised in at least one EU Member State or Horizon Europe Associated Countries.
 Joint Doctorates must set up a joint governance structure with joint admission, selection, supervision, monitoring and assessment procedures.

 The overall EU contribution for MSCA Doctoral Networks actions is limited to a maximum of 360 person-months + 180 additional person-months for Joint or Industrial doctorates (incentive).

 |Contributions for recruited researchers (per person-month)|